Prasanna-Indrajith/PrasannaInrdajith/README.md

 - 👋 Hi, I’m @PrasannaInrdajith
-- 👀 I’m interested in web devolopment, create mobile applications and learning lot of languages featured to future ICT.
+- 👀 I’m interested in web development, create mobile applications and learning lot of languages featured to future ICT.
 - 🌱 I’m currently learning web devolopment (HTML, CSS, js).
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...